Looking for the best, most exciting things to do in La Fortuna? I’ve got you covered – read on for our favorite activities and places to visit!

-As I mentioned above, we adored our stay at this gorgeous hot springs resort.
+We truly adored our stay at Los Lagos, a gorgeous hot springs resort.
 It was an incredible value for the high quality stay we got!
 There are extensive, gorgeously landscaped grounds, a large, hot breakfast buffet (put the salsa Lizano on your eggs – trust me!), a couple of regular pools with seriously fast waterslides, 8+ hot springs, a wet bar, a perfect view of the volcano, and really nice rooms.

 We loved starting off our day with a hearty breakfast and ending it hopping between the all the hot springs on the resort.

 My other picks for where to stay in La Fortuna: